SOME ADDITIONAL EXPENSES WHEN PURCHASING A HOME

 A FEW ADDITIONAL COSTS YOU MAY INCUR TO INCLUDE IN YOUR BUDGET

 House Inspection: This is an absolute must have, for both re-sale and newer homes.
 Ask your agent to insert that condition in your offer.
-Home inspections usually take about 2 – 2 1/2 hours and the cost will range from $375.00 – $450.00 depending on the size of the home, and whether the basement is finished.
+Home inspections usually take about 2 – 2 1/2 hours and the cost will range from $350.00 – $450.00 depending on the size of the home, and whether the basement is finished.
+The cost will be lower if it is a condominium townhome.

 Appraisal: When applying for your mortgage for your new home, most financial institutions require that an appraisal be done to determine how much they are prepared to lend you.
 If this is not covered in the cost of the mortgage, it usually runs about $200.00 – $250.00.